 - Choose each position that interests you.

 - Appalachian Ohio Restore Corps has just one listing, and we will ask you for your host site interests later.
+You can apply to VISTA positions using this same application; we will get your host site preferences with the google survey referenced above.
 Read position descriptions for open AORC positions (and keep checking back for updates).

 - Apply!
 Note that you can make up to 3 different applications in my.americorps.gov.
 Our programs are pretty competitive, and tailoring your application to the program can give you an edge.